-6-year-old Ethiopian girl undergoes surgery at NYC hospital to remove deadly facial tumor
+6-year-old girl has life-changing surgery to remove cantaloupe-sized growth from face

 Negalem had a benign growth known as a vascular malformation, which started developing rapidly after she was born.

 If the tumor was not removed, Negalem would suffocate or starve, due to the inability to swallow.
-She also faced the danger of having the tumor rupture.

 Negalem did not have access to advanced medical care in Ethiopia, but fortunately, a U.S. government official took her under his wing while he was on a mission in Africa.

-After researching doctors, the government official found Dr. Teresa O and Dr. Milton Waner, a married couple, and one of the few surgical teams in the world specializing in complex pediatric vascular malformations.
+After researching doctors, the government official found Dr. Teresa O and Dr. Milton Waner, a married couple and one of the few surgical teams in the world specializing in complex pediatric vascular malformations.

+"This is why I became a doctor," Dr. Waner said.
+"Clearly we help people every day, but this was on such a grand scale."

-Dr. O and Dr. Waner agreed to take on Negalem's surgery.
-Lenox Hill and Northwell Health covered all hospital costs and post-surgical care.
+Dr. O and Dr. Waner agreed to take on Negalem's surgery, while Lenox Hill and Northwell Health covered all hospital costs and post-surgical care.

+"Prior to surgery, we were extremely nervous about this, wondering how we would get around this," Dr. Waner said.
+"This is no walk in the park."

 ----------